Evaluation of the diagnostic and therapeutic value of tissue ultrafiltration in patients at risk of acute compartment syndrome (ACS)

 Eligibility

-- The target population for this study include adults ages 18-60 with traumatic severe open or closed fractures of the proximal or tibia shaft at risk for ACS by virtue of their mechanism of injury, fracture pattern, or clinical signs.
+INCLUSION CRITERIA The target population for this study include adults ages 18-60 with high-energy injuries of the upper leg considered at risk for ACS at time of admission by virtue of their mechanism of injury, fracture pattern, clinical signs, or need to undergo fracture fixation surgery (internal or external fixation) within 48 hours of admission.
 Recruitment of participants will happen during hospital admission for treatment of injury.

-- Open or closed proximal tibial shaft fracture with displacement, comminution, or segmental pattern; proximal fibula fracture; bicondylar tibial plateau fracture; Schatzker IV medial knee fracture-dislocation; proximal leg injury due to shotgun, rifle, or other projectile.
+Have sustained a high-energy upper leg injury such as open or closed proximal tibial shaft fracture with displacement, comminution, or segmental pattern; proximal fibula fracture; bicondylar tibial plateau fracture; Schatzker IV medial knee fracture-dislocation; proximal leg injury due to shotgun, rifle, or other projectile, or severe crushing injury.

 An individual who meets any of the following criteria will be excluded from participation in this study: